 - The thickness makes it difficult to fold anything too complex.
 Beginners and children will have a hard time with this paper as well.

 - This paper is very different when you fold with or against the grain.
 Folding with the grain is much easier and cleaner.
-When you fold against the grain it’s more difficult and the fold lines get distorted.
+When folding against the grain, the fold lines become distorted, and the process becomes more complicated.

-Rhinoceros hide usually comes in large sheets but you can get it cut into squares from Origami-Shop.com.
-This package of 9 sheets with one of the 9 different colours is a good choice.
+Rhinoceros Hide usually comes in large sheets, but you can get it cut into squares from Origami-Shop.com.
+This package of 8 sheets with one of the 5 different colors is a good choice.

-Amazon.com is probably the easiest and most convenient place to order origami paper online.
-The have a a pretty wide selection of basic papers like Kami, Tant, Washi, Foil and Kraft papers.
-The next time you put in an Amazon.com order you can easily include some origami paper with it.
+Amazon is probably the easiest and most convenient place to order origami paper online.
+They have a pretty wide selection of simple papers like Kami, Tant, Washi, Foil, and Kraft papers.
+The next time you put in an Amazon.com order, you can easily include some origami paper with it.

 Origami-Shop.com

 Origami-Shop.com is another absolutely fantastic place to order origami paper from.
 They have a pretty amazing selection of different origami papers.
-Because the site specializes in origami they have a lot of the fancier paper that you can’t really get any where else.
+Because the site specializes in origami they have a lot of the fancier paper that you can’t really get anywhere else.
 They’re the only place you can really get Origamido or tissue foil paper.
-The site is based in France and all the prices are in Euros but they ship worldwide and offer free shipping in a lot of countries.
+The site is based in France, but they ship worldwide and offer free shipping in a lot of countries.

 Etsy

-Etsy is an online marketplace where people from around the world connect to buy and sell unique hand made products.
+Etsy is an online marketplace where people from around the world connect to buy and sell unique handmade products.
 It has a really excellent selection of origami paper from all kinds of different sellers.
-You’ll find a lot of really excellent patterns and colours that you won’t find anywhere else.
+You’ll find a lot of really nice patterns and colors that you won’t find anywhere else.

-Etsy has a great selection of Yuzen and Chiyogami papers and we highly recommend the paper made by Peter Keller.
+Etsy has a great selection of Yuzen and Chiyogami papers.

 If you enjoy folding lucky stars Etsy has a ton of paper strips specially designed for lucky stars with all kinds of awesome patterns.